pyodide/pyodide-blog/content/posts/314-release.md

 await pyodide.useNodeSockFS();
 ```

-You also need to enable JSPI by passing `--experimental-wasm-stack-switching` when running Node.js <= v24.
+On Node.js <= v24, you also need to pass `--experimental-wasm-stack-switching` to enable JSPI.

 ## JavaScript Interop Improvements